 With prices on the rise across the country, travelers are being forced to re-evaluate how they spend their travel budgets to stretch their money.
 Visitors to Las Vegas are no different.

 NOTE: While this article focuses on cheap things to do in Vegas, everything summarized below does have a cost.
-We’ve also constructed the most comprehensive list of Free Things To Do in Las Vegas on the internet (90+ ideas!).
+I’ve also constructed the most comprehensive list of Free Things To Do in Las Vegas on the internet (90+ ideas!).
 Ensure you check that out too!

 Let’s get on with it, shall we?